Skip to content

 💡 Practical Tip

-If your flight involves a connection between terminals, plan with sufficient buffer time.
-The journey between T1 and T3 can take over 15 minutes, including transfers and security checks.
+If your trip includes a terminal connection, allow extra time.
+The route between T1 and T3 may take more than 15 minutes including transfers and checkpoints.

 For more details on how to move between terminals, visit our inter-terminal connection guide.